1. Stress hormones in ADHD¶

 Disorder of social behavior (CD) correlates with a flattened cortisol stress response.

-Because externalizing disorders correlate with ADHD-HI (with hyperactivity), we consider a tendency toward flattened cortisol stress responses in ADHD-HI and ADHD-C a plausible possibility.
+Since externalizing disorders correlate with ADHD-HI (with hyperactivity), we consider a tendency toward a flattened cortisol stress response in ADHD-HI and ADHD-C a plausible possibility.

 3.1.2.2.
 ADHD-I and comorbid internalizing disorders¶

-- A study of 96 adults with ADHD and 25 unaffected individuals revealed a higher stress-induced cortisol response in the ADHD-I subtype than in unaffected individuals, and a flattened cortisol response in ADHD-C.
+- A study of 96 adults with ADHD and 25 non-affected individuals found a higher stress-induced cortisol response in the ADHD-I subtype than in non-affected individuals, and a flattened cortisol response in ADHD-C.

-ADHD-I sufferers of the pure inattentive subtype exhibited an exaggerated cortisol response to acute stress.
+- People with ADHD-I of the purely inattentive subtype showed an excessive cortisol response to acute stress.

-- A study of 20 ADHD-I sufferers and 19 unaffected (8 to 13 years, mean 10.3 years) using TSST-C revealed that the 7 ADHD-I sufferers with severe inattention symptoms showed a significantly reduced cortisol response to the stressor, unlike the 13 ADHD-I sufferers with moderate symptoms and the 19 unaffected.
+- A study of 20 persons with ADHD-I and 19 non-affected persons (8 to 13 years, mean 10.3 years) using TSST-C revealed that the 7 persons with ADHD-I with severe inattention symptoms showed a significantly reduced cortisol response to the stressor, unlike the 13 persons with ADHD-I with moderate symptoms and the 19 non-affected persons.

-A similar study found a greater decreased cortisol response in ADHD sufferers with severe inattention symptoms than in sufferers with less severe inattention symptoms.
+A similar study found a greater reduction in cortisol response in persons with ADHD with severe inattention symptoms than in those with less severe inattention symptoms.

-These results contradict our analysis that ADHD-I is characterized by an exaggerated cortisol stress response.
+These results contradict our analysis that ADHD-I is characterized by an excessive cortisol stress response.

-- One study found a severely flattened cortisol stress response to the TSST in boys with marked inattention.
+- One study found a strongly flattened cortisol stress response to the TSST in boys with pronounced inattention.
 Girls with marked inattention also showed a flattened cortisol stress response during and after the TSST, with elevated levels before the TSST.
-Basal cortisol levels were unchanged.
-The study further mentions that flattened cortisol stress responses are common in chronic stress.
+The basal cortisol levels were unchanged.
+The study also mentions that flattened cortisol stress responses are common in chronic stress.

-The children were categorized as ADHD-I according to inattention scores alone, not according to the absence of hyperactivity/impulsivity.
-This could explain the results if they were subjects showing strong hyperactivity/impulsivity scores at the same time.
-Comorbid externalizing or internalizing disorders did not affect the results.
+The children were categorized as ADHD-I based on inattention scores alone, not on the absence of hyperactivity/impulsivity.
+This could explain the results if the subjects were also showing strong hyperactivity/impulsivity scores.
+Comorbid externalizing or internalizing disorders did not influence the results.

-- In healthy adults, lower Novelty Seeking (which is more consistent with the ADHD-I subtype) correlated with increased cortisol responses to the TSST (as typically exhibited by the ADHD-I), but not with ACTH levels.
+- In healthy adults, lower novelty seeking (which is more consistent with the ADHD-I subtype) correlated with increased cortisol responses to the TSST (as typically exhibited by ADHD-I), but not with ACTH levels.

-- This is equally true for higher risk aversion (which is also more consistent with the ADHD-I subtype).
+- This also applies to higher risk aversion (which also tends to fit the ADHD-I subtype).

-- Anxiety, depression, subjective stress perception, impulsivity, and a higher ADHD symptom total score correlated with elevated cortisol responses to acute stress (which is surprising in relation to impulsivity) in a study of adults.
+- Anxiety, depression, subjective perception of stress, impulsivity, and a higher ADHD symptom total score correlated with increased cortisol responses to acute stress in a study of adults (which was surprising in relation to impulsivity).

 3.1.3.
 Reactions to physical stress¶

-- Of 170 ADHD-affected elementary school-aged children, venipuncture as a stressor resulted in a cortisol increase in those with comorbid anxiety problems, whereas those with comorbid DBD and oppositional defiant disorder had a decreased cortisol response.
+- Of 170 elementary school-aged children with ADHD, venipuncture as a stressor led to an increase in cortisol in those with comorbid anxiety problems, while those with comorbid DBD and oppositional defiant disorder had a decreased cortisol response.
 ADHD-HI subtypes did not elicit different cortisol responses.

-- Of 62 ADHD-affected children, the ADHD-HI type showed an identical cortisol level before venipuncture as nonaffected individuals, whereas the ADHD-I subtype showed an elevated cortisol level even before venipuncture compared with nonaffected individuals.
-Since basal cortisol levels are lower in both ADHD-I and ADHD-HI affected individuals compared with nonaffected individuals, this could be an anxiety response in anticipation of the stressor.
-The same pattern was shown with respect to alpha-amylase as a representative of the autonomic nervous system.
+- Of 62 children with ADHD, the ADHD-HI type showed an identical cortisol level to non-affected children before venipuncture, while the ADHD-I subtype showed an increased cortisol level compared to non-affected children even before venipuncture.
+Since basal cortisol levels are lower in both ADHD-I and ADHD-HI affected people than in non-affected people, this could be an anxiety response in anticipation of the stressor.
+The same pattern was seen in relation to alpha-amylase as a representative of the autonomic nervous system.

-- In the same 62 ADHD-affected children, the ADHD-HI subtype showed a decrease in cortisol levels 10 minutes after venipuncture, whereas it increased slightly in the 40 unaffected and increased more in the ADHD-I affected.
-The same pattern was seen with respect to alpha-amylase as a representative of the autonomic nervous system.
+- In the same 62 children with ADHD, the ADHD-HI subtype showed a reduction in cortisol levels 10 minutes after venipuncture, while it increased slightly in the 40 non-affected children and increased more in the ADHD-I affected children.
+The same pattern was seen in relation to alpha-amylase as a representative of the autonomic nervous system.

-- Children with ADHD tended to show increased cortisol stress responses to venipuncture at the first screening in the home setting and significantly lower basal cortisol levels and significantly blunted cortisol stress responses at the second screening in the clinic setting compared with unaffected individuals.
+- Children with ADHD tended to show increased cortisol stress responses to venipuncture on the first procedure in a home setting and significantly lower basal cortisol levels and significantly flattened cortisol stress responses on the second procedure in a clinic setting compared to non-affected individuals.

-- Children with ADHD showed a lower cortisol increase in response to a dentist visit as a stressor than those not affected.
-The cortisol increase was particularly low in children with high hyperactivity/impulsivity scores.
+- Children with ADHD showed a lower increase in cortisol in response to a visit to the dentist as a stressor than children without ADHD.
+The increase in cortisol was particularly low in children with high levels of hyperactivity/impulsivity.

 3.2.
 Basal cortisol levels reduced in ADHD¶

-Results on basal cortisol levels in ADHD show majority decreased levels.
+The results on basal cortisol levels in ADHD show reduced levels in the majority of cases.

-Several studies found that basal (steady, underlying) cortisol levels are generally decreased in ADHD, with cortisol level decreases being even more pronounced in ADHD-HI and in ADHD-C than in the ADHD-I subtype.
+Several studies found that basal (constant, basic) cortisol levels are generally reduced in ADHD, with the reduction in cortisol levels being even more pronounced in ADHD-HI and in ADHD-C than in the ADHD-I subtype.

-Decreased basal hair cortisol levels in 4-year-old children over several months are a good predictor of an increase in ADHD symptoms in boys (but not girls) the following year.
-Similar findings are described by Pauli-Pott et al. Another study found that hair cortisol levels in children correlate between parental psychopathology and major depression and ADHD in children.
-One study found a correlation between low hair cortisol levels and low working memory scores and low intelligence performance only in boys but not in girls.
-In boys, hair cortisol fully explained the associations of ADHD inattention symptoms with working memory and intelligence performance.
+Decreased basal cortisol levels in the hair of 4-year-old children over several months are a good predictor of an increase in ADHD symptoms in boys (but not in girls) in the following year.
+Similarly, Pauli-Pott et al. Another study found that HCC in children correlate between parental psychopathology and major depression and ADHD in the children.
+One study found a correlation between low hair cortisol levels and low working memory scores and low intelligence performance only in boys, but not in girls.
+In boys, hair cortisol fully explained the correlations of ADHD inattention symptoms with working memory and intelligence performance.

-Several other studies found decreased morning blood cortisol levels in ADHD.
+Several other studies found reduced morning blood cortisol levels in ADHD.

-The salivary cortisol level of 5 to 9-year-old boys immediately after waking up around 06:30 was on average 0.4 ng/ml lower than that of non-affected individuals.
-However, the individual range of cortisol levels in people is much wider than the statistical difference (unaffected 0.7 to 10.5 ng/ml; ADHD affected 1.3 to 8.1 ng/ml).
+The salivary cortisol level of 5- to 9-year-old boys directly after getting up at around 06:30 was on average 0.4 ng/ml lower than that of non-affected persons.
+However, the individual range of cortisol levels in people is significantly greater than the statistical difference (non-affected people 0.7 to 10.5 ng/ml; people with ADHD 1.3 to 8.1 ng/ml).

-248 Adolescents with ADHD showed lower basal cortisol levels and higher perceived stress, although basal cortisol levels and perceived stress were not correlated.
+248 adolescents with ADHD showed lower basal cortisol levels and higher perceived stress, although basal cortisol levels and perceived stress did not correlate.

-Low basal stress levels (basal = not stress-induced) are interpreted as an adaptation reaction of the HPA axis (stress axis) to chronic stress experience.
-Not only ADHD-affected children, but also their mothers showed reduced cortisol levels at 9 a.m. compared to non-affected individuals.
+Low basal stress levels (basal = not stress-induced) are interpreted as an adaptive response of the HPA axis (stress axis) to chronic stress experience.
+Not only children with ADHD, but also their mothers showed a reduced cortisol level at 9 a.m. compared to people with ADHD.

 3.2.2.
 Unchanged basal cortisol levels: 5 studies¶

-In ADHD-I sufferers, one study found no changes in daily cortisol levels.
+In people with ADHD-I, a study found no changes in daily cortisol levels.

-Three other studies also found no change in basal cortisol levels in ADHD compared with nonaffected individuals.
+Three other studies also found no change in basal cortisol levels in people with ADHD compared to those without the condition.

 3.2.3.
 Elevated basal cortisol levels: 3 studies¶

-In contrast, ADHD sufferers with high inattention symptoms showed an elevated cortisol awakening response (CAR), and this was predominantly due to comorbid anxiety or depressive disorders.
+In contrast, people with ADHD with high inattention symptoms showed an increased cortisol awakening response (CAR), although this was predominantly due to comorbid anxiety or depression disorders.

 One study found consistently elevated basal cortisol levels.